Sets device-level persistent user data

 Up to 4KB (4096 bytes) of user data may be stored — Squirrel will throw the error

 "value too long in imp.setuserconfiguration(value)" if the data you are attempting to write is too large.

 When new data is written, any existing content is deleted, even if the new data is smaller in size than the data previously written.

 Although the imp.setuserconfiguration() takes data stored as a blob or a string — all other data types are rejected — it is possible persist other data types by first serializing them into a blob using Electric Imp’s Serializer library.

 null as your userData.

 Important This is the only way to clear the persisted data.
-Methods such as imp.clearconfiguration(), BlinkUp™ (either to add new network settings, or to clear existing network settings) or simply changing the model to which a device is assigned will not clear the user data.
-Any other user may therefore be able to read the contents of the storage just by calling imp.getuserconfiguration() from within Squirrel.
+Methods such as imp.clearconfiguration(), BlinkUp™ (either to add new network settings, or to clear existing network settings) or simply changing the device group to which a device is assigned will not clear the user data.
+Any other user may therefore be able to read the contents of the storage by calling imp.getuserconfiguration() from within Squirrel.